aayanA6/calendo/README.md

 # calendo
-A calendar-based application integrating D2L and the ChatGPT API to enhance academic productivity and task management.
+A calendar-based application integrating D2L and the OpenAis API to enhance academic productivity and task management.